JohnWeightman/Project-TAS-Infinite/README.md

 # Text-Adventure-Shell

-This is a work in process text adventure game that people will be able to play custom campagins of.
+This is a work in process text adventure game that people will be able to play custom campgains of.
 Campaigns can be made using the 'TAS
 Campaign Creator' tool.